 After I graduated high school, way back in 2003 I went on to complete a completely useless college diploma in Tourism.
 I suppose I can’t call it completely useless because I did learn two things; I love to travel and I’d much rather get into the business side of things.
 I graduated college in 2005 and enrolled part-time at my local university and began working towards a bachelors degree in business (with a major in tourism, due to the previously taken college tourism degree).

-I quit a few times along the way, once because I didn’t think I could do it and had had an awful experience with a terrible prof (who no longer works there… for reasons) and other times because there were more interesting adventures to be had, like moving across country and buying a house and having a job, and taking off for weeks to travel in the middle of the semester (I did this three times actually) getting a promotion and becoming self-employed.
+I quit a few times along the way, once because I didn’t think I could do it and had had an awful experience with a terrible prof (who no longer works there… for tax evasion, ha…) and other times because there were more interesting adventures to be had, like moving across country and buying a house and having a job, and taking off for weeks to travel in the middle of the semester (I did this three times actually) getting a promotion and becoming self-employed.

 Not all the reasons for my quitting school were positive.
 For almost two years at one point right after I bought my house I just quit taking courses, for no particular reason I just stopped enrolling for credits and just sortof… gave up.
 And then it became harder to go back because I just wasn’t sure where I was going with it until I had an enlightening conversation with C. in the summer of 2009 and went back that fall.
 Fast-forward almost 2,5 years later and last May I was finally able to cross the stage and pick up that darned diploma.